joshdean814/EchoNav/speaker_beep/README.md

 **Last Modified:** 10/01/2025

 ## Overview
-The code implements the SpeakerBeep class to control to read `Collision` objects containing distance information to nearby foreign objects relative to the 4 corners of the car.
+The code implements the SpeakerBeep class to control to use `DistanceReading` objects containing distance information to nearby foreign objects relative to the 4 corners of the car.
 With these distances, it controls a beep emitted on the speaker.

 ### Strategy
 The code implements the following functions: